Eric Young (wrestler): Second return to Impact / TNA (2023–2026)

 Young returned to Impact Wrestling at Slammiversary as a face, becoming Scott D'Amore's mystery partner and subsequently defeating Bully Ray and Deaner.
 On August 27 at Emergence, Young defeated Deaner in a No Disqualification match, ending their feud.
 Young competed in the Intergender Call Your Shot Gauntlet on October 21 at Bound for Glory, where he eliminated Eddie Edwards before being eliminated by Matt Cardona.
 On November 3 at Turning Point, Young teamed with Josh Alexander defeating Subculture (Mark Andrews and Flash Morgan Webster).
 On January 13, 2024, at the "Countdown to TNA Hard to Kill", Young teamed with Frankie Kazarian losing to The System (Eddie Edwards and Brian Myers).
 On the January 18 episode of TNA Impact!, Young was attacked by Kazarian after the two had lost a tag team match.
 At No Surrender, Young defeated Kazarian to earn a TNA World Championship match at Sacrifice, which he was unsuccessful at winning the title.
 On April 20 at Rebellion, Young was defeated by Kazarian in a Full Metal Mayhem match.

 On May 3 at Under Siege, Young teamed with Josh Alexander to defeat Frankie Kazarian and Steve Maclin.
 On June 14 at Against All Odds, the team lost to ABC (Ace Austin and Chris Bey).
 On the following Impact!, Young lost to Alexander in a "Road to Slammiversary" qualifier to be in a six-way elimination match for the TNA World Championship.
 On July 20 at the "Countdown to Slammiversary", Young defeated Hammerstone.
 On August 30 at Emergence, Young defeated Maclin.
 On September 13 at the "Countdown to Victory Road", Young teamed with Maclin to defeat Hammerstone and Jake Something.

 On the January 30, 2025 episode of Impact!, Young turned on Josh Alexander and became the new leader of The Northern Armory, turning heel for the first time since 2022.
 Young defeated Alexander in the latter's farewell match, with the group's assistance, on the February 13 episode of Impact!.
 In March, Young began a feud with Steve Maclin, where Young failed to win the TNA International Championship from Maclin in a standard match at Rebellion and a dog collar match on the May 8 episode of Impact!, despite interference by Northern Armory.
 At Under Siege, The Northern Armory (Young, Judas Icarus and Travis Williams) defeated The System (Moose, Brian Myers and JDC).
-On the September 11, 2025 episode of Impact!, after Joe Hendry defeated Travis Williams in an match, Young would deliver piledrivers to both Williams and Judas Icarus, officially disbanding The Northern Armory stable.
+On the September 11, 2025 episode of Impact!, after Joe Hendry defeated Travis Williams in a match, Young would deliver piledrivers to both Williams and Judas Icarus, officially disbanding The Northern Armory stable.
+On the September 23 episode of WWE NXT, Young, along with other wrestlers of the TNA roster, took part in a major storyline, where they invaded NXT and brawled with various wrestlers on the NXT roster.
+At Bound for Glory, Young competed in the 22-person Intergender Call Your Shot Gauntlet but failed to win the match.
+At Genesis, Young competed in a Four-way match for the TNA International Championship which was won by Channing "Stacks" Lorenzo.